 Within a couple of seconds you can have the camera app open from the lock screen.
 Being a mom of two little boys, I use this quite frequently so that I never miss a great shot.

 After a while, this method of opening the camera app will become second nature.
-So remember: home button > swipe up on camera icon > shoot!
+So remember: home button > swipe left > shoot!